Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

 and $\sign(\pi_s)=\pm 1$ denotes the sign of the permutation $\pi_s\in G_s$ \cite{Sagan01}.
 Alternatively, the redundancy in the coordinate representation for the system of $S$ fermion species can be removed by using the quotient manifold $\calC/G_{\rm ex}$ of the configuration space $\calC$ modulo the exchange symmetry group $G_{\rm ex}$, whose action on $\calC$ is obviously homeomorphic \cite{Rotman99,Kerber99,Lin94,Bekka00,Jacobson09,Rose09}.
 More formally, the quotient manifold $\calC/G_{\rm ex}$ forms an orbifold \cite{Thurston78,Adem07}, on which a typical point $[q]\in\calC/G_{\rm ex}$ is actually an orbit $G_{\rm ex}q\defeq\{\pi q:\pi\in G_{\rm ex}\}$ of a certain $q\in\calC$, and a $\mathbb{K}$-valued function can be defined and take value on each $[q]\in\calC/G_{\rm ex}$ independently.
 The set of square Lebesgue-integral functions on $\calC/G_{\rm ex}$, called wavefunctions on $\calC/G_{\rm ex}$, form a Hilbert space $L^2(\calC/G_{\rm ex})$, which is isomorphic to $L_{\!\mathsmaller{F}}^2(\calC)$, with both being regarded as one and the same.
 It is worth noting that the Lebesgue spaces $L^2(\calC)$ and $L_{\!\mathsmaller{F}}^2(\calC)$ are necessarily separable Hilbert spaces due to the separability of the Lebesgue measure space $(\calC,\Sigma^{\mathsmaller{L}}(\calC),V_g)$, with $\Sigma^{\mathsmaller{L}}(\calC)=\prod_{s=1}^{\mathsmaller{S}}\!\left(\Sigma_s^{\mathsmaller{L}}\right)^{n_s}$ representing the product $\sigma$-algebra.

-Many-body systems considered in this presentation are always assumed to consist of a potentially large number $S\in\mathbb{N}$ of fermion species, where each species $s\in[1,S]$ has at most a fixed number $n_{\max}\in\mathbb{N}$ of identical fermions that move on a substrate space $\calC_s=\calM_s\times\calP_s$ whose substrate space dimension $d_s$ does not exceed a fixed number $d_{\max}\in\mathbb{N}$.
-As the overall configuration space dimension $\sum_{s=1}^{\mathsmaller{S}}n_sd_s$ increases indefinitely, of great interest is the asymptotic scaling of the computational complexity for simulating such many-body systems.
+Many-body systems considered in this \iftoggle{ForUSPTO} {specification} {presentation} are always assumed to consist of a potentially large number $S\in\mathbb{N}$ of fermion species, where each species $s\in[1,S]$ has at most a fixed number $n_{\max}\in\mathbb{N}$ of identical fermions that move on a substrate space $\calC_s=\calM_s\times\calP_s$ whose substrate space dimension $d_s$ does not exceed a fixed number $d_{\max}\in\mathbb{N}$.
+As the number $S$ of species and the overall configuration space dimension $\sum_{s=1}^{\mathsmaller{S}}n_sd_s$ increase indefinitely, of great interest is the asymptotic scaling of the computational complexity for simulating such many-body systems.